Nomad-Media/samples-js/content-groups/Readme.md

 ## Nomad SDK Files

-In the nomad-sdk/js directory there are two versions of the Nomad SDK.
-There is the sdk.min.js file which is a minified version of the sdk, and the sdk-debug.js file which is a concatenated version of the sdk.
+In the nomad-sdk/js directory there are two version Of The Nomad SDK There is the sdk.min.js file which is a minified version of the sdk, and the sdk-debug.js file which is a concatenated version of the sdk.
 The sdk-debug file will show you all the parameter documentation and readable code.

 ## Get Content Group